Back to blogUpdated · 30 min read

 How to claim

-In the case of theft or attempted theft, you will usually need a police case number in order to claim.
+In the case of theft or attempted theft, you will usually need a police case number to claim.
 You should try to get this within 24 hours of the incident.

 From there, your insurer should keep you up to date on the progress of your claim and what happens next.
 For the full lowdown check this out.